Marijn-Schipper/FLAMES/README.md

-Currently the code for FLAMES is being reformatted for readability and general usability.

 Instructions for installing FLAMES:
 1. Download the github
 2. Download the required annotation data from link
-3. Download PoPS
+3. Download MAGMA
-4. Download MAGMA
+4. Download PoPS
 5. Create virtual enviroment  with required packages (recommended) or install needed packages.

 How to run FLAMES:
-1. Run MAGMA on your summary statistics to obtain gene-leven Z-scores.
+1. Run MAGMA on your summary statistics to obtain gene-level Z-scores.
-2. Run MAGMA tissue type analysis using your MAGMA Z-scores on the GTEx file which can be found here link.
+2. Run MAGMA tissue type analysis using your MAGMA Z-scores on the preformatted GTEx tissue expression file.
 3. 2.
 Run PoPS on the generated MAGMA z-scores.
 The features used in the FLAMES manuscript can be downloaded from link.
 4. Format your credible sets.
 The required format is two tab separated columns.
 The first column should contain the SNPs in the credible set in the format CHR:BP:A1:A2 (e.g. 2:2345123:A:T).